rcmaklan/SAP-Fioneer-Challenge/README.md

     ```

     This command will install all the necessary dependencies, including Playwright and other packages specified in the `package.json` file.

+## Folder Structure

+After cloning the repository, you'll find the following structure in the `tests` folder:

+- **specs files**: Contains the test specification files (`*.spec.ts`).
+You can create additional test files here to extend the test coverage.

+- **pageObjects folder**: Contains reusable page objects and related methods for interacting with the SAP Fioneer web page.
+For example, you'll find `SAPFioneerPage.ts`, where you can add more common methods for interacting with SAP Fioneer page.

 ## Usage